Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Introduction

-Various models have been studied as a score model for music transcription.
-They include Markov models (MMs) \cite{Raphael2002,Hamanaka2003,Takeda2002,Raphael2005,Raczynski2013,Nishikimi2016,Nakamura2017}, hidden Markov models (HMMs) \cite{Schramm2017}, recurrent neural networks (RNNs) \cite{Sigtia2016}, and long-short term memory (LSTM) networks \cite{Ycart2017}.
-Although all of these models are designed to capture local sequential dependence of musical notes, they typically fail to capture the repetitive structure of musical notes, which is a global structure commonly found in music of various styles \cite{SweetAnticipation,Savage2015}.
-Repetitive structure can be a useful guide for transcription, which can complement the local information of musical scores.
-This is because by using repetitive structure one can in effect cancel out timing deviations and other ``noises'' in performances.
-Thus, the transcription problem will be easier if the repetitive structure is informed.
-In the practical situation of transcription, however, one needs to infer the repetitive structure as well as the score itself from input performance data.
+In constructing a score model for music transcription, capturing both local and global features of musical scores is considered to be effective.
+Among the local features, the sequential dependences of musical notes can be used to induce output scores that obey the musical grammar.
+Among the global features, repetitive structures are commonly found in various styles of music \cite{SweetAnticipation,Savage2015} and can be a useful guide for transcription since they can complement the local information of musical scores.
+This is because by using a repetitive structure, one can in effect cancel out timing deviations and other ``noises'' in performances.
+Conventional score models for music transcription that are designed to capture the local sequential dependence of musical notes include Markov models \cite{Hamanaka2003,Nakamura2017,Nishikimi2016,Raczynski2013,Raphael2002,Raphael2005,Takeda2002}, hidden Markov models (HMMs) \cite{Schramm2017}, recurrent neural networks (RNNs) \cite{Sigtia2016}, and long-short term memory (LSTM) networks \cite{Ycart2017}.
+However, it is challenging to construct a score model incorporating a repetitive structure for transcription, particularly because the computational costs for imposing extensive constraints on output scores typically become prohibitively large.